OpenDataServices/developer-docs/code-checklist.md

 - email

+In part this is to make sure that we can communicate significant changes to the user of our code.
+A case to consider would be a change to an API that we maintain for example.

 ### 14. Users should be able to communicate with us about our code

 There should be pathways for